Last Updated on March 25, 2022 by Bryony Clapperton

 The roads are mental, even more so at night so be careful when you are walking about.
 It’s worth mentioning this because no fun time is worth dying for.

-In terms of safety I actually spent a lot of my time in Goa with some locals we met on our resort.
-This is pretty standard in India so generally you do feel a bit safer.
+In terms of safety, I actually spent a lot of my time in Goa with some locals we met at our resort.
+This is pretty standard in India so generally, you do feel a bit safer.

 Goa Travel Guide: North & South Goa